• Skip to primary navigation

 sausage breakfast casserole on spoon

-• Whole Milk – A higher fat percentage will give you the creamiest casserole
+• Whole milk – A higher fat percentage will give you the creamiest casserole.

 Collage of 6 photos showing how to make Sausage Breakfast Casserole

-Cook sausage in skillet according to package directions.
-Prepare breakfast casserole according to directions.
+Pepare breakfast casserole according to directions.
 Bake in oven preheated to 350 degrees Fahrenheit for about 60 minutes or until middle is set.

 Pro Tips